RoboCop (2014 film): Plot

-Clara nevertheless manages to confront RoboCop, telling him of their son David's nightmares, social withdrawal, and unresponsive behavior.
-The experience drives Murphy to override his programming and access the previously sealed files on his attempted murder.
-From them, he learns his son had PTSD after witnessing the explosion.
-Murphy pursues Vallon's gang to exact revenge.
-He takes heavy damage from their armor-piercing weapons but manages to kill Vallon and his men.
-Murphy returns to the station and joins with his old partner, Jack Lewis.
-They confront the two corrupt police officers who betrayed him to Vallon, shooting one and tasing the other.
-Learning that the Chief of Police was also involved, Murphy moves to arrest her but is remotely shut down by Mattox.
+Clara tells RoboCop about David's nightmares and withdrawal.
+Driven by this, Alex overrides his programming to access sealed files on his attempted murder.
+He learns that David was traumatized after the explosion, so he pursues and kills Vallon and his men.
+Alex teams up with his former partner, Jack Lewis, to confront two corrupt cops, shooting one and tasering the other.
+When he discovers the Chief of Police's involvement, he attempts to arrest her but is shut down by Mattox.

-With the help of pro-OmniCorp talk show host Pat Novak, Sellars uses the incident to get the Dreyfus Act repealed.
-Clara goes to the press and fiercely demands to see her husband.
-Fearful of being exposed, Sellars orders Mattox to destroy RoboCop while being repaired and tricks Clara into thinking that Murphy died.
-Norton reaches him first and reveals the truth.
-RoboCop narrowly escapes from the building just as it undergoes a lockdown.
+With Pat Novak's help, Sellars uses the incident to repeal the Dreyfus Act.
+Clara demands to see her husband; Sellars orders Mattox to destroy RoboCop and tricks Clara into thinking Alex died.
+Norton reveals the truth; RoboCop narrowly escapes as the building lockdown begins.

-Murphy returns and storms the building, fighting his way through the ED-209 drones sent to stop him, while Lewis and his fellow police arrive to hold off the rest of OmniCorp's forces.
-Mattox subdues Murphy, preparing to finish him off, but is killed by Lewis.
-Murphy then makes his way to the roof where Sellars is waiting for a helicopter with Clara and David as hostages.
-Murphy's programming initially prevents him from arresting Sellars.
-However, he overcomes his programming long enough to kill Sellars when Sellars overconfidently taunts him.
+Alex storms the building, fighting drones sent to stop him, while Jack and police arrive to hold off OmniCorp's forces.
+Mattox subdues Alex but is killed by Jack.
+Alex reaches the roof where Sellars waits with Clara and David as hostages.
+His programming initially prevents him from arresting Sellars, but he overcomes it with his human will to kill Sellars.

 OmniCorp's parent company, OCP, shuts down the project.
-The President vetoes the repeal of the Dreyfus Act based on Norton's testimony, much to Novak's anger.
-Murphy's body is rebuilt in Norton's laboratory, and he waits for Clara and David, who are coming to visit him.
+The U.S. President vetoes the repeal of the Dreyfus Act based on Norton's testimony, much to Novak's anger.
+Alex's body is rebuilt in Norton's laboratory, and he waits for Clara and David, who are coming to visit him.